Bed Bug Control

 Why Do Bed Bugs Bite?

-Bed bugs are bloodsucking insects that rely solely on blood for survival.
-The most common species, Cimex lectularius, prefers human blood, while other species may feed on animals.
+Bed bugs are parasitic insects that feed solely on blood.
+The most common species, Cimex lectularius, prefers human hosts, but other species can feed on pets and wild animals.
+Bed bugs can survive for weeks or even months between feedings, making them persistent and difficult to starve out.

 Do Bed Bugs Carry Diseases?

-While bed bugs can carry pathogens, research indicates they do not spread diseases.
-However, their bites can cause severe itching, allergic reactions, and even secondary infections from excessive scratching.
+Although bed bugs can carry pathogens, current research shows they do not transmit diseases to humans.
+However, their bites can lead to intense itching, allergic reactions, sleep disturbances, and even secondary infections from excessive scratching.

 How to Detect Bed Bugs

-• Dark fecal stains on mattresses, walls, and furniture.
+• Dark fecal spots on bedding, walls, or furniture.

-• Musty odor caused by bed bug pheromones.
+• Musty, sweet odor from bed bug pheromones.

 Where Do Bed Bugs Hide?